zhenglouis/IBM-Data-Science-Capstone-Project/README.md

-# Capstone-Project
+# IBM Data Science Capstone Project
-It is a project that doing clustering of Halifax city.
+It is a project that doing K means clustering on the neighborhoods of Halifax, Canada to find out the best one for starting up restaurant business.